sidebase/nuxt-session/README.md

 Per default all of the above is enabled.
 Read on if you want to learn how to configure and disable some of the above functionalities and their respective endpoints, e.g., to secure your application.

 You can configure what endpoints and utilities `nuxt-session` adds for client-side use using the module configuration.
 The API is fully enabled per default.
-If you want to turn off the whole `nuxt-session` API you can set `session: { api: { enabled: false } }` in the module config in your `nuxt.config.ts`.
+If you want to turn off the whole `nuxt-session` API you can set `session: { api: { isEnabled: false } }` in the module config in your `nuxt.config.ts`.
 If you want to keep the api enabled but allow just certain operation by the client-side, you can restrict the HTTP methods that should be allowed.
 E.g., `session: { api: { methods: ['get'] } }` would:
 - add only one endpoint that allows reading the current session data (per default: `GET /api/session`)
 - enable only the `session` and `refresh` properties of the `useNuxtSession` composable

 After this, calling the `reset()` or `update()` functions from above would result in an error that the methods are not supported and the api endpoints would not be added to your nuxt-app.
 This way:
 - you cannot accidentaly call a composable-method during development and it later does not work in production,
 - if somebody tried to manually access the endpoints they would not succeed as the endpoint does not exist

+For all configuration options check out [the configuration section](#configuration).

 ##### Advanced Client-Side Usage